Rolling Window Limit Recalibration for SPC Automation

 return limits_df

-For comprehensive guidance on rolling window mechanics and edge-case handling, consult the official pandas.DataFrame.rolling documentation.
+For the mechanics of the sliding window and its edge cases, consult the official pandas.DataFrame.rolling documentation.

 Operational Deployment and Automation Strategy